-The Advanced Baseline Imager is the primary instrument on GOES-R for imaging Earth’s weather, climate, and environment.
-ABI will be able to view the Earth with 16 different spectral bands, including two visible channels, four near-infrared channels, and ten infrared channels.
+The Advanced Baseline Imager is the primary instrument on GOES-R for imaging Earth’s weather, oceans and environment.
+ABI will be able to view the Earth with 16 different spectral bands (compared to five on current GOES), including two visible channels, four near-infrared channels, and ten infrared channels.
 It will provide three times more spectral information, four times the spatial resolution, and more than five times faster temporal coverage than the current system.
-Forecasters will be able to use the higher resolution images to track the development of storms in their early stages.
+ABI will be a mission critical payload on GOES-R, providing more than 65 percent of all mission data products currently defined.

 ABI Modes of Operation